particle1331/computational-linear-algebra/notes.md

     <p align="center">
     <img src="img/18_normalized_definiteQF.png">
     <b>Figure.</b> Energy surface of a definite matrix.
-It has both positive min and max. <br>
+It has both positive minimum and maximum that correspond to the eigenvalues. <br>
     <br><br>
     <img src="img/18_normalized_semidefiniteQF.png">
     <b>Figure.</b> Energy surface of a semidefinite matrix.
-It has a positive maximum and zero minimum. <br>
+It has a positive maximum and zero minimum that correspond to the eigenvalues. <br>
     <br><br>
     <img src="img/18_normalized_indefiniteQF.png">
     <b>Figure.</b> Energy surface of an indefinite matrix.
-It has a positive maximum and negative minimum. <br>
+It has a positive maximum and negative minimum that correspond to the eigenvalues.   <br>
     </p>